tupakkatapa/nix-config/README.md

 - **./system**

-  This directory contains the very common configurations, such as settings in `withDefaults` and host formats, which are imported at the flake level.
+  This directory contains the very common configurations, such as settings in `withDefaults` and host formats, which are all imported at the flake level.

 You may also find `.config` directories in various locations.
 These store shared configurations, which are used in context defined by their location.